gbmhunter/blog/content/posts/2019/06-30-june-2019-updates/index.md

 type: "post"
 ---

-* Page on electronic noise moved from Electronics->Test And Measurement to Electronics->Circuit Design.
+* The page on {{% link text="Electronic Noise" src="/electronics/circuit-design/noise" %}} moved from Electronics->Test And Measurement to Electronics->Circuit Design.

-* Renamed the Fast Fourier Transform page to the Fourier Transform page, as it now contains information about other Fourier transforms.
+* Renamed the Fast Fourier Transform page to the {{% link text="Fourier Transform page" src="/programming/signal-processing/fourier-transforms" %}}, as it now contains information about other Fourier transforms.

 * Added graphs of 1D Fourier transformations:

+    {{% figure src="/programming/signal-processing/fourier-transforms/1d-fourier-transform.png" %}}

-    and 2D Fourier transformations:
+    and animated .gif's of 2D Fourier transformations:

+    {{% figure src="/programming/signal-processing/fourier-transforms/sinusoidal.gif" %}}

 * Updated the pytest page with info on `mark` (markers) and `pytest` naming conventions.

 * Removed the `updates` directory that all monthly update posts were under.

+* Added a {{% link text="tutorial on pandas" src="/programming/languages/python/pandas" %}}, a popular data analytics library for Python.

+    {{% img src="pandas_logo.png" width="700px" caption="The pandas logo." %}}

+* Updated the {{% link text="Python Debugging page" src="/programming/languages/python/python-debugging" %}} with more info on `pdb`.